What Should You Do If You Notice Signs Your AC Compressor Is Failing?

 The circuit breaker trips when your compressor starts

 A faulty compressor can result in circuit breaker tripping.
 It’s a safety check to refuse supply to your compressor when it starts drawing too much power.
 It also means that your AC is overheating.

 Sometimes, you might be tempted to simply reset the circuit breaker.
 It’s not the right way to handle this issue.
 When you reset the breaker, it doesn’t solve the problem that’s causing your compressor to overheat.
-Call a HVAC professional for detailed inspection of the unit and the electric circuit.
+Call Armstrong Air’s HVAC professionals for detailed inspection of the unit and the electric circuit.